aws-samples/aws-cdk-servicecatalog-automation/README.md

 Once CDK deploy executed successfully .

 Go to AWS Service Catalog Console .

 Under Provisioning Section you will see products you have mapped in the config file .
 For the sample we have used Cloud Formation Template for the EC2 & autoscaling.
-For walk through purpose i am here referencing EC2 Product.
+For walk through purpose we are referencing EC2 Product.
 This will create EC2 Instance with security group

 Select any of the Product and click Launch Product.

 Here you can see following Sections
 **Provisioned product name:**  There is check box selected Generate Name .
 If you want to give custom name You can uncheck and provide name as per your choice.

 **Product Versions:** In this section you see product version name you given in the config file.

-**Parameters:**In this section you can see the Parameter for cloud formation template.
+**Parameters:** In this section you can see the Parameter for cloud formation template.

 **Manage tags:** In this section you can see  the tagOption you provided in the config file as mandatory tags which enforce to apply the tags on the resources deployed by product.

 Once CDK deploy executed successfully .